-Fact: Cross sections of the event horizon in AF stationary black hole spacetimes obeying the DEC are (weakly) outermost MOTSs.
+- Fact.
+An outermost MOTS is stable. - Fact: Cross sections of the event horizon in AF stationary black hole spacetimes obeying the NEC are outermost MOTSs.

-More generally, (weakly) outermost MOTSs can arise as the boundary of the "trapped region" (Andersson and Metzger, Eichmair).
+More generally, outermost MOTSs can arise as the boundary of the "trapped region" (Andersson and Metzger, Eichmair).